TheSkyentist/GELATO/README.md

 4. In order to constraint fit uncertainties, the flux is bootstrapped with respect to provided uncertainties and the fit is run again.
 This process is repeated as many times as required by the user.

 5. The full set of bootstrapped parameters is then saved to disk.
 Finally, a figure of the final fit is produced and saved.
+The equivalent width of each line can optionally then be calculated.
 There exists a convenience function for finding the median values of each spectrum model fit and collecting them into one final table.

 6. The median of each parameter is then found for each object, and the results from each object are then joined into one final results file.